webmachinelearning/prompt-api/README.md

 For example, for a shopping agent, you might be required to get an explicit confirmation before placing the order.
 Whenever the tool `"place_order"` is called in the first time, you want to exit the planner loop immediately, and display a verbatim message to the user

 3) Conditional constraints

+In automatic execution, the planner loop decodes various and mutliple times.
+If you need to supply constraints dynamically, you'd use the open loop API and control the planner loop yourself.
+Because the planner loop runs the entire loop behind the scene, the closed loop API doesn't have a natural way to supply a different constraint for each LLM step.

+For example, you might want the model to always generate tool `FOO` after tool `BAR` is called; or you might want the model to always generate text only with some prefix after tool `FOO` is called.

 #### Concurrent tool use